Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Not a Spur-of-the-Moment Decision

-If the truth be told, most people do not leave the church on the spur of the moment.
+If the truth is to be told, most people do not leave the church on the spur of the moment.
 People have reported that they have endured many months and even years of being dissatisfied before they made the ultimate decision to leave.

 It is usually the little things that add up that convinced churchgoers that it would be in their best interest to leave.